maoadrian12/CS180-project-5/out/production/CS180-project-5/README.md

 - Users are prompted to login or make an account, either as a customer or a seller.
 - Customers are able to view cars on the market, search for specific ones, Sort the options by price and/or quantity, purchase vehicles, view purchase history, export purchases, and manage their shopping cart.
 - Sellers are able to create/edit/delete their own cars on the market, view their sales statistics, view shopping carts that contain their products, and import/export product info.
-- All the information of the marketplace and the transaction history is located on specified file thart are easily accessable.
+- All the information of the marketplace and the transaction history are located on specified files that are easily accessable.
 - Multiple Stores are in the database with different products in each one.
 - The program uses an organized menu function with clear instructions for each of the listed features.
+- The program is fully GUI based along with having a server/client system and working concurrency features.

 ## Installation

 Copy the classes into an IDE of your choosing.
-After compiling the classes, run the Market class to run the program.
+After compiling the classes, run the MarketServer class, then run the MarketClient class, and enter 1234 for port number and "localhost" for host.

+## MarketServer.java

+The MarketServer class is the class that holds the server for the program.
+This class is to be ran in the terminal first before the client class is ran.
+This class holds methods related to managing connections to the client as well as some threading.
+All data processing is done in this class.

-## Market.java
+## MarketClient.java

-The Market class is the class that contains the main method to the marketplace and runs the program.
-This is the class to be ran in the terminal to run the program.
+The MarketClient class is the class that contains the main method to the marketplace and runs the program.
+This is the class to be ran in the terminal after running the server class to run the program.
 Some methods pertaining to file I/O not specific to any of the other classes are located here as well.
-The market class calls a lot of methods written in other classes as well as distributes the processing for said methods elsewhere to keep the main one clean.
+This class calls a lot of methods written in other classes as well as distributes the processing for said methods elsewhere to keep the main one clean.

-Testing Info: Listings.txt was present/not present, making sure Listings.txt would have the correct info, making sure Listings.txt would update every time the program closed, etc...
-Also tested inputs in the login sections: whether people could have blank usernames, and whether incorrect inputs could be handled well.

 ## User.java